lowercasename/docdown/README.md

 ## Building from source

-Download this repository onto your computer and go into it:
+Download this repository onto your computer and switch to the resulting directory:

 ```
 git clone git@github.com:lowercasename/docdown.git